 International Students in Canada can indulge in on-campus and off-campus part-time jobs to compensate for their cost of tuition and living.

-During the school terms, students are allowed to work up to 20 hours a week.
-While on the semester breaks (which generally is 3 months long), international students are permitted to work full time (40 hours per week).
+Students can work up to 20 hours a week during the school term.
+While on the semester breaks (generally 3 months long), international students can work full-time (40 hours per week).

 International students can apply for a Post-Graduation Work Permit (PGWP) upon completion of their studies.
-Other than this kind of work permit, you can also apply for an employer-specific work permit and Open Work permit.
+Besides this kind of work permit, you can also apply for an employer-specific and Open Work permit.

-If the work culture and Canadian lifestyle allures you, you can take the advantage of Permanent Residency opportunities to stay in Canada permanently.
+If the work culture and Canadian lifestyle allure you, you can take advantage of Permanent Residency opportunities to stay in Canada permanently.

-As per the 2020 QS News World University Ranking, 25 Canadian universities made it to the list of top-ranking universities worldwide.
-As of 2021, some of the top universities of Canada are:
+As per the 2023 QS News World University Ranking, 25 Canadian universities made it to the top-ranking universities worldwide.
+As of 2023, some of the top universities in Canada are: